jonathanfischer97/ionerdss/README.md

 This repository primarily contains Python code for creating user-friendly analysis tools for setting up models and analyzing output from the reaction-diffusion simulator NERDSS.

+(The user guide in the pdf format is Not up to date.
+Please refer to the user guide in the docx format for the most up to date version.)

 ### Folder Descriptions

 **IoNERDSSPyPi: Holds the main code of the library + extra files necessary for PyPi**